 Ever since reading the book "Wild: From Lost to Found on the Pacific Crest Trail" by Cheryl Strayed, I've been fascinated by the Pacific Crest Trail (PCT) and have wondered again and again if I could hike it myself.
-I want to, there's no doubt of that.
-But there's also no doubt that it is quite an endeavor and something to take seriously.
+I want to; there's no doubt of that.
+But there's also no doubt that it's quite an endeavor and something to take seriously.
 The trail is 2,650 miles long and covers radically different habitats as it winds up from Mexico all the way to Canada, by way of the entire West Coast of the United States.

 While I sit at home wondering if I'm capable of it, many other adventurous, and seemingly tireless, souls have managed the hike, including Tyler Fox, who recorded his entire adventure and created this time lapse to both entice us and bring us back to our senses.
 If you want to hike the PCT, here's how to do it in just a few minutes.